CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-// View details regarding the deadline
+// View details regarding the deadline.
 > view cs2101 assignment
 ```

 #### Undo

-We all make mistakes in life.
-After all, we are only human.
-But we believe in second chances.
-With the command `undo`, we will turn a blind eye to your previous commands.
+We all make mistakes in life, but we believe in second chances.
+After all, we are mere mortals.
+With the `undo` command, we will turn a blind eye to your previous commands.
 However, do note that not all mistakes can be forgiven.
-There is also a limit to the number of undos you are able to do.
-After all, life is cruel and we cannot keep giving you chances.
+Only the following command can be undone:

 *Undo-able Commands:*